 - Skin “tenting” — gently pull up on the skin over the shoulder blades and see how quickly it sinks back into place.
 If it stays up like a tent, your cat is probably dehydrated.

 Please note: The above list is relevant to otherwise healthy, adult pets.
 If you have a young kitten, a senior cat, or a cat with a medical condition, you’ll want to be more cautious and seek care sooner.
-These pets may be more severely affected by dehydration, loss of nutrients, and other consequences of vomiting, regardless of cause.
+These pets may be more severely affected by dehydration, loss of nutrients, and other consequences of vomiting, regardless of cause or reason.

 How is vomiting in cats treated?

 Treatment usually depends on what was causing the vomiting in the first place.
-So, in addition to a physical exam, your veterinarian may recommend tests such as bloodwork and X-rays.
+So, in addition to a physical exam, your veterinarian may recommend blood tests and X-rays.
 This will help your vet get to the bottom of the issue sooner, to prevent dangerous complications and deliver more efficient (and often, less expensive in the long run) treatment.

 And if all the tests come back normal?
 Well, then you’ll have good news and peace of mind.

 To prevent complications and get your buddy feeling better, here are a few common treatments for most kinds of vomiting…